mkresna2/Bali3DExplorerPlugin/README.md

 ## Features

-- Interactive 3D map of Bali using Three.js and Threebox/Mapbox
+- Interactive 3D map of Bali using Three.js and MapLibre GL JS
 - Categorized list of tourist destinations in the left sidebar
 - Detailed information cards for each location including:
   - Pricing details